DivvyCr/Balatro-Preview/README.md

  - Score preview **without side-effects**!
  - **Updates in real-time** when changing selected cards, changing joker order, or using consumables!
- - Perfectly predicts random effects.
  - Can preview score even when some cards are face-down!
+ - Perfectly **predicts random effects**...
+ - ... or not!
+There is an option to show the **minimum and maximum possible scores** when probabilities are involved!

 ## See It In Action